celineyayifeng/National-Gallery-Art-Analytics/README.md

 ### References

-Great shoutout goes to the [National Gallery of Art Open Data Program](https://github.com/NationalGalleryOfArt/opendata) for the open data source.
+Big shoutout goes to the [National Gallery of Art Open Data Program](https://github.com/NationalGalleryOfArt/opendata) for the open data source.